 Recent discoveries have developed the profounding role of cellular senescence in tissue repair, ageing, and age-related disorders.

-NRF2 is regarded as the expert controller of the balance between reducing and oxidizing reactions within cells and the regulation of biological responses and events, which declines with age.
+NRF2 is an expert controller of the balance between reducing and oxidizing reactions within cells and the regulation of biological responses and events, which declines with age.

 It is a transcription factor that transcriptionally upregulates genes that battle oxidative stress.

 Loss of NRF2 permits oxidative stress to move clear-cut and drive the ageing traits.
-Oxidative stress is a key feature associated with ageing, as it disturbs the process that regulates proteins within the cell, alters genomic stability, and leads to cell death.
+Oxidative stress is a key feature of ageing, as it disturbs the process that regulates proteins within the cell, alters genomic stability, and leads to cell death.

 The discovery of telomeres brought changes in the study of longevity and the process of ageing.